 The short menu is split into French and Thai options, appetizers in each, a kids’ menu and the desserts.
 On the French side of things, starters include classics like Bisque de Homard, Coquilles St Jacques, Saumon Fumé and Salade de Chèvre Chaud, while in the mains, you’ll find Coq au Vin, Gambas Flambées alongside steaks and a mushroom risotto.

-Over in the Thai section, spring rolls, either fried crab or fresh vegetarian, are the only appetizers, while the mains here are concentrated on seafood, with well known staples such sea bass steamed in lime or fried with chilli sauce, Tom Yam soup and prawns in tamarind.
+Over in the Thai section, you can choose between either fried crab or fresh vegetarianspring rolls.
+The mains here concentrated on seafood, with well known staples such sea bass steamed in lime or fried with chilli sauce, Tom Yam soup and prawns in tamarind.
 The ever popular Gaeng Massaman Nuea (beef) is your choice as a curry dish.

 After a couple of rounds of mojitos and G & T’s, accompanied by some tasty toasted amuse-bouches, the group went for starters of Coquilles St Jacques, Saumon Fumé and the crab meat spring rolls.

-The pan fried scallops were served atop their shells on a basic green salad bed and finished off with a mango foam.
+They served the pan fried scallops atop their shells on a basic green salad bed, all finished off with a mango foam.
 The combination worked well, the foam delicate enough not to overpower the shellfish but still imparting plenty of flavour to the dish.

-The salmon was beautifully presented, a row of crostini decked with the fish itself, a horseradish cream and twists of citrus fruit, capers scattered across the whole.
+The kitchen presented the salmon beautifully – a row of crostini decked with the fish itself, a horseradish cream and twists of citrus fruit, capers scattered across the whole.
 Again, the flavours worked handsomely together, though the crostini needed much more uniform toasting to give the dish its required crunch.